 A diary allegedly written by James Maybrick not only reveals that its author was Jack the Ripper, but contains grisly details of the Ripper murders that only the killer would know.

-In the late 19th century, London was terrorized by an elusive serial killer known only as Jack the Ripper.
+In 1888, London was terrorized by an elusive serial killer known only as Jack the Ripper.
 The killer primarily targeted sex workers in the impoverished Whitechapel district, slitting their throats before brutally mutilating their bodies.

 For the last 130 years, Jack the Ripper’s crimes have endured as some of the most grisly in the history of true crime while his identity has remained one of the great unsolved mysteries of our time.